Colonial Charter on the Belgian annexation of the Congo Free State

 The Colonial Charter on the Belgian annexation of the Congo Free State (Charte coloniale de 1908) was approved by the Belgian Parliament on 18 October 1908.
-On 15 November 1908, Belgium assumed sovereignty over the territories comprising the Congo Free State, officially making the Belgian Congo a colony of Belgium.
+On 15 November 1908, Belgium assumed sovereignty over the territories comprising the Congo Free State, reorganizing it as the Belgian Congo.

 Prelude

 Colonial rule in the Congo began in the late 19th century.
 King Leopold II of Belgium attempted to persuade the government to support colonial expansion around the then-largely uncharted Congo Basin.
 The Belgian government's ambivalence resulted in Leopold's creating a colony on his own account.
 With support from a number of Western countries at the Berlin Conference, Leopold achieved international recognition for a personal colony, the Congo Free State, in 1885.
 By the turn of the century, however, the atrocities committed by Free State officials and international mercenaries against indigenous Congolese and a ruthless system of economic exploitation led to intense diplomatic pressure on Belgium to take official control of the country, which it did by ratifying the Colonial Charter on the Belgian annexation of the Congo Free State, thus creating the Belgian Congo in 1908.